quicwg/base-drafts/draft-ietf-quic-recovery.md

 delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
 This allows the receiver of the ACK to adjust for any host delays, which is important for delayed acknowledgements, when estimating the path RTT.
-In certain deployments, a packet might be held in the OS kernel or elsewhere on the host before being processed by the QUIC stack.
-Where possible, an endpoint MAY include these delays when populating the Ack Delay field in an ACK frame.
+A packet might be held in the OS kernel or elsewhere on the host before being processed.
+An endpoint SHOULD NOT include these delays when populating the Ack Delay field in an ACK frame.

 An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting packets.
 The maximum ack delay is communicated in the max_ack_delay transport